Moore, Strange advance to runoff in special election GOP primary

 On the Democratic side, Doug Jones, a former U.S. attorney appointed by Bill Clinton who has been involved in Alabama politics for decades, easily bested seven other candidates for his party’s slot in the general election.

-With 85 percent of Alabama's precincts reporting, Jones received 63.6 percent of the vote, the Associated Press reported, avoiding a runoff.
+With all counties reporting, Jones received 65.6 percent of the vote, the Associated Press reported, avoiding a runoff.

 He nevertheless faces a near-impossible path to victory in December against the eventual Republican candidate.
 Alabama voters haven’t elected a Democrat to the U.S. Senate since 1992 and haven’t elected a Democratic governor since 1998.